Edier-Gama/bucvers/README.md

-the app fot writers that scales with you
+the app for writers that scales with you